I spent the first part of my journalism career as an editor, learning the ropes and

 attention from my home in a Chicago suburb.
 I love traveling, and I have a love-hate

-Creeping Charlie stop!).
+relationship with gardening.
 I have two degrees—one in journalism and another in

 nursing.
 My husband and I are raising two tiny humans, who are turning into pretty